 New Zealand had been seeking a FTA with Taiwan since the first term of the Chen Shui-bian administration.
 Singapore had likewise been in a dialogue with Taiwan on a possible FTA from around that period.

 Why did it take so long for negotiations to begin?
-And why has no one else yet begun negotiations with Taiwan?

 It is hard to be definitive on this but there are some clues out there to guide our assessment.